 2024 Fall Foliage Outlook

-In the Midwest, high to peak color is appearing in far northern areas of North Dakota, Minnesota, Wisconsin, and the Upper Peninsula of Michigan.
-The rest of the area is starting to see some color, but it has been relatively tame so far.
+In the Midwest, peak color is rampant over northern areas of North Dakota, Minnesota, Wisconsin, and the Upper Peninsula of Michigan, with some pask peak conditions scatterd about.
+The rest of the area is seeing more moderate to high color, but it has been increasing so heading into late October.

 Courtesy of The Foliage Report (https://thefoliagereport.com/)

-Now that we've looked at what we're dealing with so far, what can we expect for the rest of this year in terms of the foliage outlook?
-Well first, we need to discuss what goes into creating those vibrant colors that we look forward to every fall.
+Every year, we see the color of the leaves change at different times.
+Sometimes the leaves drop quickly and with a dull hue, while others peak early on and are some of the most vibrant colors you can see.
+But how does the weather help create those vibrant colors we look forward to every fall?
 The "best-case" ingredients for the most vibrant colors in leaves includes a wetter growing season (April - June) followed by an "average" summer season in terms of rainfall and temperature.

 So here is a look at how the past several months have played out and what that means for our foliage season this year, starting with the Northeast and Mid-Atlantic.